clojurewerkz/eep/README.md

                 :odd  (defaggregator f 0))
 ```

+You can also visualise your topology by calling `clojurewerkz.eep.visualization/visualise-graph`
+and giving it an emitter.

 ## Busy-spin

 Whenever you create an emitter, you may notice that one of your cores is 100% busy.
 You should